Sports science: Reproducibility

 A 2018 study criticized the field of exercise and sports science for insufficient replication studies, limited reporting of both null and trivial results, and insufficient research transparency.
 Statisticians have criticized sports science for common use of magnitude-based inference, a controversial statistical method which has allowed sports scientists to extract apparently significant results from noisy data where ordinary hypothesis testing would have found none.
+In response to these concerns, metaresearch (research on research) is emerging as a sub-field within sport science.
+Metaresearch aims to systematically evaluate and improve research practices by examining study design, statistical methods, reporting standards, and ethical considerations.
+This approach encourages early intervention to prevent poor practices from becoming entrenched, promotes interdisciplinary collaboration, and supports the development of dedicated centres to enhance scientific quality and reproducibility in sport science.